WallStreetMojo

 1. One of the most common areas where risk transfer takes place is in the case of insurance.
 An insurance policy can be defined as a voluntary arrangement between the individual or an organization (policyholder) and an insurance company.
 A policyholder gets insured against potential financial risks by purchasing an insurance policy from the insurance company.

-2. The policyholder will need to make regular and periodic payments to the insurance company for ensuring that his or her insurance policy is not getting lapsed on account of the failure of making timely payments, i.e., premiums.
-A policyholder might choose from a variety of insurance policies offered by various companies.
+2. The policyholder will need to make regular and periodic payments to the insurance company to ensure that their insurance policy is not getting lapsed because of the failure to make timely payments, i.e., premiums.
+A policyholder might choose from various insurance policies offered by various companies.

 Risk Transfer Example

 A buys car insurance for $5,000, which is valid only for the physical damage of the same, and this insurance is right up to 31st December 2019.
 A had a car accident on 20th November 2019.
-His car suffers from severe physical damage, and the cost of repair of the same accounts to $5,050.
-A can claim a maximum of $5,000 from his insurance provider, and the rest cost will be solely borne by him.
+His car suffers from severe physical damage, and the repair cost of the same accounts for $5,050.
+A can claim a maximum of $5,000 from his insurance provider, and he will solely bear the rest cost.

 Types